KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-2-body-paragraph/README.md

 {% include "./navigation.html" %}

 ## Create containers {#containers}
 We'll create sections within our page with `<div>` tags.
 We'll use the magic of Emmet to auto-complete HTML elements for us.
 This plugin helps us write our code faster and more efficiently.
-To use Emmet you type in abbreviated HTML keywords that form a command Emmet can understand and press `tab`.
+To use Emmet you type in abbreviated HTML keywords that form a command Emmet can understand and press `Tab`.
 {% include "./containers.md" %}

 ## Add headers {#headers}